Hospice Billing

 1. Where can we find the reimbursement rate for vaccines?

 Answer: Payment allowances will be published in the CMS influenza vaccine pricing web page.
-See Season Influenza Vaccine Pricing link below.
+See Seasonal Influenza Vaccine Pricing link below.

 2. How much do we enter in the charge amount for the vaccine and the administration?